sav-che/TL-2/Authors/Frémont, John Charles {std. Frém.}.md

 ##### n.1852.
 Report of the exploring expedition to the Rocky Mountains in theyear 1842

 **Title**
-*Report of the exploring expedition to the Rocky Mountains in theyear 1842*, and to Oregon and North California in the year 1843-44.
+*Report of the exploring expedition to the Rocky Mountains in the year 1842*, and to Oregon and North California in the year 1843-44.
 Printed by order of the Senate of the United States.
 Washington (Gales and Seaton) 1845.
 Oct. \[U.S. Public Document 166; 28th Congress, 2d.
 Sess.; Senate no. 174\]
 **Abbreviated title**: *Rep. exped.
 Rocky Mts.*

 **Notes**